Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 The feminine here is primarily emotion in mood and tone.
 Those are some evocative ways to describing the feminine, and let’s get into the masculine.
 I have even more bullet points to get into the masculine.
 The masculine is centeredness, rigidity, unwavering purpose and strength.
 Rigidity is such an evocative term.

 The masculine is directed up towards the sky.
 Remember, the feminine is directed down toward the earth.
 By the way, these are taken in Jungian ways, in the ways of archetypes.
 Psychology has its history in mythology and philosophy, so directed up versus directed down.
 The masculine is primarily driven by direction or mission.
 The masculine grows in the face of death.
 The masculine focuses on one task at a time.
 The masculine looks for problems and wants to fix them.
 The masculine seeks release from the constraints and burdens of life.
-The masculine strives to break through to freedom and ecstasy.
+The masculine strives to break free to freedom and ecstasy.

 I love the David Deida’s The Way of the Superior Man, and it returns to the theme of why men love sports.
 They are always about breaking barriers, putting a ball through a hoop, or taking a ball and breaking through the finish line.
 These are masculine energy pursuits.

 The masculine wants to be empty and let go.
 The masculine strives to break free to freedom.
 The masculine responds to challenge and comes alive at the edge.
 The masculine loves competition to test and break through.
 The masculine is addicted to emptying and releasing himself into the void.
 The masculine wants to feel appreciated.
 The masculine finds it easy to let go and leave and often leaves too soon.
 The masculine speaks words over emotions.